survivejs/webpack-book/manuscript/optimizing/02_tree_shaking.md

 To recap:

 * **Tree shaking** drops unused pieces of code based on static code analysis.
-Webpack will perform this process for you as it traverses the dependency graph.
+Webpack performs this process for you as it traverses the dependency graph.
 * To benefit from tree shaking, you have to use ES6 module definition.
 * As a package author, you can provide a version of your package that contains ES6 modules, while the rest has been transpiled to ES5.
-* It is possible the idea will be applied against other assets, such as CSS, in the future.

-I will show you how to set environment variables using webpack in the next chapter.
+You learn how to set environment variables using webpack in the next chapter.
 This technique allows you to enable production specific optimizations and to implement feature flags.